 - Out of Tune — anthologies edited by Jonathan Maberry (Book 1, 2014; Book 2, 2016).
 A collection of strange and disturbing stories inspired by spooky folk songs and murder ballads.
-Most of stories do not feature music in the plot, but rather reimagine the subject of the ballads.
+Most of the stories do not feature music in the plot, but rather reimagine the subject of the ballads.

 - 17 Hours — story by Steve Stred from his collection Left Hand Path: 13 More Tales of Black Magick (2018).
 A failed musician earns extra cash by delivering a mysterious package.

 - Stay Away from the Accordion Girl — story by Jonathan Balog from the collection Chilling Ghost Short Stories (2015).
 A vacationing couple confront the folk legend of a mysterious young girl with an accordion and a taste for blood.